 - The job offer

-Let me begin by telling you the truth: competition is fierce.
+So, how do you become a Product Manager?
+Let me begin by telling you the truth: competition for product roles is fierce.
 I’ve crunched numbers from 17 online businesses all over the western world with +600k employees and this is what I’ve got:

 While 21% of employees are developers, only 2.7% are product people.
 Not only that, but the academic background required to apply for a product job is much more diverse.